PP Systems Innovator’s Travel Award

 Meet the winners of the PP Systems Innovator’s Travel Award!

-The criteria for this award was to be a post-doc or graduate student involved in exciting leaf gas exchange and chlorophyll fluorescence research who was scheduled to present a poster and/or presentation at an upcoming conference or workshop that includes the use of our CIRAS-3 Portable Photosynthesis System.
+The recipients of this award are post-doc or graduate students involved in exciting leaf gas exchange and chlorophyll fluorescence research who was scheduled to present a poster and/or presentation at an upcoming conference or workshop that includes the use of our CIRAS-3 Portable Photosynthesis System.

 PP Systems is excited for the opportunity to support future scientists in the photosynthesis community in their discovery of the very solutions that inspire us to constantly innovate.

 University of Georgia | Horticulture Department

 Green Light Benefit Photosynthesis at High Light Level | ASHS 2019